ericleee0119/VR-Amusement-Park/README.md

 which roller coasters they are going to play.

 ## Design and Implementation
-The below image is the architecture of my project
+The below image is the architecture of my project, We have two facilities, they share the sun, the cloud, and the light in our Unity world.
+And each facility has their own objects, such as cars, buildings, etc. The independent objects can help us to design the different features at each facility
 ![image](https://github.com/ericleee0119/VR-Amusement-Park/blob/main/img/4.jpg)